MatthieuLeNozach/nbm-demo-fork/BIOACC_DEV_IA_CONTRIBUTING.md

 If you are a developer/IA data scientist/bioaccoustician, we hope this document makes the contribution process clear and answers questions you may have.
 Don't hesitate to propose any improvement to it !

+Requirements :
+     • Download Git on your computer : https://git-scm.com/downloads
+     • Git clone the repository on your machine : git clone https://gitlab.com/nbm.challenge/nbm-nocturnal-bird-migration.git
+     • Having one code editor (such as VSCode, Atom or whatever) will help you a lot

+Then follow the step :
-1. Find/create the issue you want to work on
+1. GitLab : Find/create the issue you want to work on
-2. Create a merge request, if not done
+2. GitLab : Create a merge request, if not done
-3. Pull the branch, develop and push
+3. Your computer : Pull the branch, develop and push

-## First step : Find/create the issue you want to work on ##
+## First step : GitLab - Find/create the issue you want to work on ##

 The project is structured in **milestones** : general objective to reach.
-These milestones gather **issues** of functionnality to be developed.
+These milestones gather **issues** or functionnalities than can be developed.

 Find the issue or create an issue for a functionnality, a part of code you want to develop.
 When creating an issue, make sure that it can be understood by everyone with an understanble title and a short description.

-## Second step : Create a merge request FROM THE DEV BRANCH to the issue, if not done ##
+## Second step : GitLab - Create a merge request to the issue, if not done ##

-When you click on an issue, there is the possibility to create a merge request. :
+When you click on an issue, there is the possibility to create a Merge Request (MR) :

 <br>
 <br>